 The 10 Best Overdrive Pedals

 This wiki has been updated 40 times since it was first published in May of 2016.
 If you are looking to get a more distinctive or aggressive sound from your guitar, take a look at these overdrive pedals, which take your original tone and push it harder.
 Many of today's models can replicate the warmth of a classic valve, and we have assembled a selection that offers a range of sound capabilities, affordability, and versatility.
-When users buy our independently chosen editorial picks, we may earn commissions to help fund the Wiki.
+When users buy our independently chosen editorial choices, we may earn commissions to help fund the Wiki.

 Editor's Notes